Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation: Noise models

-Contrary to previous studies, noise here occurs during both forward and backward evolution, to connect simulation to experiment.
-This increases the physical time per map step by a factor of two, and therefore the observed fidelity decay rate by the same factor.
-In all cases we average the fidelity over the $N$ computational basis state initial conditions $\ket{\pindex}$ in order to study the average dynamics.
+Contrary to previous studies, noise here occurs during both forward and backward evolution, to connect simulation to experiment. \changedtext{This increases the total time relative to number of forward map steps by a factor of two, and therefore the observed fidelity decay rate by the same factor.} In all cases we average the fidelity over the $N$ initial conditions $\ket{\pindex}$ of the computational basis in order to study the average dynamics \citep{benenti2002quantum}.

-\subsubsection{Effects of dynamics on Lindblad noise}
+\subsection{Effects of dynamics on Lindblad noise}